laravel-enso/history-tracker/README.md

 Model history tracking dependency for [Laravel Enso](https://github.com/laravel-enso/Enso).

+### Details

+The trait helps keep the history for a model by saving each version of the model in a different 'history' table.
+Each record in the history table is linked via a FK to the original model and is recommended to have a created_at column, since the records should not be updated.

 ### Use

 1. Create a histories table such as `model_histories`, where model is what you need to keep track of.